ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Who says print is dead?

         When you sit down with customers or talk to people at trade shows, you've got to leave something behind.
-Something memorable.
 Something to touch.
 To read.
 To experience.
-Same thing goes for your storefront, your food truck, or even your e-commerce business.
+Something *memorable*.

         With high-quality print materials, your products pop off the page.
 Your story is sensational.
 Your brand?
 It's unbeatable!

         With well-written (and beautifully designed) print collateral, you can attract, captivate, and activate your audience.
-Sound good?
-Let's do it.
       image: /img/magic-pie-copy-icon-marketing.svg
     - serviceImage: /img/magic-pie-copy-icon-video.svg
       serviceTitle: Video Scripts